CDSCO Medical Device Registration Process: 18 Top Questions Answered (2025 Update)

 Short answer: Only therapeutic‑claim massagers fall under MDR‑2017; accessories/spare parts follow Medical Devices Grouping Guideline.

-18. Do Software as Medical Device need to be registered?
+18. Is Software as a Medical Device (SaMD) required to be registered under Indian medical device regulation?

 Conclusion